s2b/vite-plugin-typo3/README.md

     and `@` are created for all available extension folders.
 If set to `@`, only `@` aliases are created, if set to `EXT`, only `EXT:` aliases are created.
 If set to `false`, alias creation is skipped altogether.
+-   `composerPackagePaths` (array of paths, default `null`): If specified, the automatic discovery of composer packages via `vendor/composer/installed.json` will be skipped.
+Instead, the specified paths will be scanned for `composer.json` files to be used instead.
+This can be helpful in CI scenarios where PHP dependencies aren't available in the frontend build step.

 ### Fixing CORS issues